-The Change Healthcare Data Breach: A Lesson In Healthcare Cybersecurity
+The Change Healthcare Data Breach: A True Case Study In Healthcare Cybersecurity

 Over the past five years, the healthcare industry has faced a staggering 256% increase in large-scale data breaches reported to the Department of Health and Human Services (HHS) Office for Civil Rights, primarily involving hacking.
 This alarming trend underscores the growing vulnerability of healthcare systems to cyberattacks, with sensitive patient data and critical operations at constant risk.

 Change Healthcare (CHC) is a healthcare technology company, which provides services to healthcare providers, health insurance plans, and other companies.
-According to the American Hospital Association, it is a part of Optum and owned by UnitedHealth Group
+According to the American Hospital Association, it is a part of Optum and is owned by UnitedHealth Group.

 How Much Does It Cost?